tasmota/docs/Blinds-and-Shutters.md

  - D3: PWM1     = STP
  - D4: COUNTER1 = connected to D3/PWM1

 `shutteropenduration` must be same as `shuttercloseduration`.
-There is a soft start of 0.5sec.
-After first Open/Close the operation is automatically fine tuned and the fine positioning at the end of the movement gets shorter.
+You can define a soft start/stop by defining a `shuttermotordelay`.
+This causes the driver to ramp up/down speed during the defined duration.

-If you want to define a second or more shutters the definition must be similar to this one.
+If you want to define a second or more shutters the definition must be similar to this one:
  - D5: Relay3i  = EN
  - D6: Relay4   = DIR
  - D7: PWM2     = STP